If you heart Broadway melodies, you’re bound to fall for ‘She Loves Me’ at Signature Theatre

 They’re moving and funny narrators of their own stories: Smith, for example in Sipos’s hilarious aria, “Perspective”; Rizzo in Ilona’s winning account of finding a nice guy at last in “A Trip to the Library”; Key, pleading Arpad’s case for promotion via “Try Me.”
 On this evening in Signature’s main space, the Max, I found myself in tears after each of these numbers.
 That’s in part due to the actors’ surefire turns, but also, I think, to my own affection for the exertions of the show’s creators: book writer Joe Masteroff, who performed similar duties for “Cabaret,” and songwriters Jerry Bock and Sheldon Harnick, who also wrote the score for “Fiddler on the Roof.”

 At the story’s center is Georg (an enjoyably befuddled Deven Kolluri), the head perfume salesman who doesn’t know the woman he’s been writing to anonymously is the new shop sales clerk who irks him no end.
-That would be Amalia, a part that demands an actress with an exquisite soprano: Barbara Cook played her in the original 1963 Broadway production and Laura Benanti was a sublime successor in the most recent Broadway revival, in 2016.
+That would be Amalia, a part that demands an actress with an exquisite soprano: Barbara Cook played her in the original 1963 Broadway production, and Laura Benanti was a sublime successor in the most recent Broadway revival, in 2016.
 Hitting the top note, a high B, in “Vanilla Ice Cream,” is the Everest every Amalia has to scale.
 On that count and every other in this latest incarnation, Ewoldt acquits herself as a gifted and lovable inheritor of the role.

 After Signature’s return to live theater in November with a boisterous staging of Jonathan Larson’s “Rent,” some may experience the genteel sophistication of “She Loves Me” as a bit, well, tame.
 For me, though, the score’s precision in illuminating personality, its marvelous conjuring of the cultivated sound of another era, make “She Loves Me” eternally exhilarating.